-Following are our time-tested instructions and advice to help women get through mastectomy or other breast cancer surgery.
+Following are our time-tested instructions and advice, updated for the COVID-19 era, to help women get through mastectomy or other breast cancer surgery.
 Please read them carefully from beginning to end.
 This was the “tip sheet” that led to the creation and launch of our first products, the Masthead® Breast Bag, and Elizabeth Pink Surgical Bra®.

 I. Get Organized

-1. A clear plastic folder, like the one included in the Breast Bag, is vital for keeping your pre-op (before surgery) and post-op (after surgery) instructions, physician information, appointment cards, and notes together and easily accessible.
+- Create a digital file and keep a backup printout of your medical records.
+In the age of telemedicine, all information will be uploaded and stored “in the cloud” but you should also keep a hard copy record.
+A clear plastic folder, like the one included in our Breast Bag, is vital for keeping your pre-op (before surgery) and post-op (after surgery) instructions, physician information, appointment cards, and notes together and easily accessible.
 Make sure to ask for the following and include it in your folder:

 - Printouts and copies of all of your medical information (such as insurance information, list of doctors, prior hospitalizations and medication list)

-4. Have your hair done (cut, colored, blown-dry or whatever you normally do) the day before surgery or as close to your surgery day as possible.
+- If possible, do your hair or have your hair done (cut, colored, blown-dry or whatever you normally do) before your surgery.
 Most likely you won’t be allowed to shower, blow-dry or style your hair for a few days because you can’t lift your arms.
 If you get your nails done, skip the polish, because you probably won’t be able to wear it in the operating room.
 Shave or wax your legs and underarms, if necessary, before your surgery, because you won’t be able to lift your arms or reach down to your legs for a while.

-7. Get your house in order — literally.
-Pay bills, do your financial chores, get the laundry done, prepare and freeze microwave meals, and have help lined up for yourself, your house and kids.
+- Get your house in order — literally.
+Pay bills, do your financial chores, get the laundry done, prepare and freeze microwave meals, and line up help for yourself, your house and kids.
 Move things from high shelves in your kitchen to counter height, or get an arm extender/grabber.
-Do any necessary heavy cleaning before your surgery, because pushing a vacuum cleaning or changing sheets will be out of the question for quite a while afterward.
+Do any necessary heavy cleaning before your surgery, because pushing a vacuum cleaner or changing sheets will be out of the question for quite a while afterward.

 II.
 Understand What’s Going On